konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 # Route Planning Project

-This is my solution to Udacity's OpenStreetMap Route Planner as part of the C++ Development Nanodegree.
-The aim of this project is to successfully navigate a map via the shortest path between two points on the map using the A* search algorithm.
+This is my solution to a OpenStreetMap Route Planner as part of the Udacity C++ Nanodegree.
+The Route Planner finds the shortest path between two points on map using the A* search algorithm.

+Real world map data comes from the OpenStreetMap (OSM) project in the form of an OSM XML file (.osm file).
-Map data from OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++;
+The OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++.
-Used GoogleTest Framework for unit testing.

 <img src="map.png" width="600" height="450" />